mayadata-io/oep-e2e-gcp/stages/8-openebs-upgrade-check/pool-upgrade-check.md

 # pool-upgrade check

-The following checks are performed on pool-upgrade:
+The following steps are performed on pool-upgrade:

 - Check whether all the pool pods are in `Running` state before starting upgrade
 - Upgrade OpenEBS control plane